CIRD81470 - R&D tax relief: conditions to be satisfied: subcontracted R&D

 One of the conditions for a company to make a claim under the SME scheme is that the expenditure is not incurred in carrying on R&D activities as a subcontractor.

-In some cases the SME company may still be able to make a claim under the large company scheme (CTA09/Ss1070 - 1073) CIRD89500.
-This will entitle the company to a 25% deduction, (30% from 1 April 2008), for qualifying expenditure.
+In some cases the SME company may still be able to make a claim under the Research and Development Expenditure Credit Scheme (CTA 2009/s104C to S104E) CIRD 89750 or (in general for expendtiure incurred before 1 April 2016) the large company scheme (CTA09/Ss1070 - 1073) CIRD89500.
+This will entitle the company to a taxable payable credit or to a 25% deduction, (30% from 1 April 2008) respectively, for qualifying expenditure.
 Where a company has made a claim in respect of expenditure under the large company scheme then losses arising from that expenditure can not be surrendered for a payable tax credit (see CIRD90500).

 CTA09/S1077(4) - large company scheme